 How is NF2 treated?

 Surgery to remove any tumors is the most common treatment.
-Surgery holds various risks and benefits that the healthcare provider will discuss with you in detail.
-In rare cases, a tumor can become malignant (cancerous).
+Surgery has many risks and benefits.
+The healthcare provider will talk about these with you in detail.
+In rare cases, a tumor can become cancer (malignant).
 This may require other treatments such as radiation or chemotherapy.
-In certain cases, a cochlear implant can help restore hearing.
-Your healthcare provider will explain if this is a consideration if your child's hearing becomes affected.
+In some cases, a device called a cochlear implant can help restore hearing.
+This requires surgery.
+Your child's healthcare provider will explain if this is an option if your child's hearing becomes affected.

 What are the long-term concerns?